Connect with others who understand.

 According to the National Cancer Institute, prophylactic surgery can reduce the risk of breast cancer by at least 95 percent in women with BRCA mutations and up to 90 percent in those with a family history of the condition.

 Surgery, especially a mastectomy, is a serious choice and can affect your life in many ways.
-If you are considering a prophylactic mastectomy to lower your chances of developing breast cancer, your doctor will be able to help guide you.
+If you’re considering a prophylactic mastectomy to lower your chances of developing breast cancer, your cancer care team will be able to help guide you.

 Modified Radical Mastectomy

-A modified radical mastectomy combines a simple mastectomy with the removal of axillary lymph nodes or axillary lymph node dissection (ALND).
+A modified radical mastectomy combines a simple mastectomy with the removal of 10 to 40 axillary lymph nodes.
+This is referred to as axillary lymph node dissection (ALND).
 The surgeon will remove the entire breast and the nearby lymph nodes.
 The muscles underneath the breast are not removed.

 This procedure is done in most cases of invasive breast cancer so that the lymph nodes can be tested for cancer.
 Cancer found in the nodes may suggest that cancer has spread elsewhere in the body.